 Style your shelves with photos

-Once your photos are digitized, select some of your favorites to style into your space to personalize it.
+Once your photos are digitized, select some of your favorites to style your space with and personalize it.
 In the digital age, we often forget to frame and feature the best moments, but there’s no better way to shift the energy of a space than by bringing in photos that remind us of our best times.

 Many thanks to Jaime King and Mixbook for this awesome collab.
 Check out all the best options for creating photobooks over on their site, and check back in volume 2 to see how we use these albums to combine photos and mementos into one album.